| Updated September 20th, 2004 Please read the

 “take an active role in preserving the stories and the culture of Michigan’s

 Great Lakes and waterways.”
+The Museum plans

 to hold a variety of events celebrating the 100th anniversary of